DevMountain/react-3-afternoon-2/README.md

 Now we need to separate our results to either `this.state.blogResults` or `this.state.userResults`.
 We can evaluate the `searchType` property on state to verify where our response needs to go.
 Create an `if` statement that assigns `response.data` to `this.state.blogResults` if `this.state.searchType` is `'blogs'`.
 Otherwise, set the data to `this.state.usersResults`.

 Map over `this.state.blogResults`, passing each element into `<BlogTile />`.
-Be sure to add a key property passing in the index of each element and a blog property passing in the element itself.
+Be sure to add a key attribute passing in the index of each element and a blog attribute passing in the element itself.
 Set the result to the variable called `blogResults`.

 Map over `this.state.userResults`, passing each element into `<UserTile />`.
-Be sure to add a key property passing in the index of each element and a user property passing in the element itself.
+Be sure to add a key attribute passing in the index of each element and a user attribute passing in the element itself.
 Set the result to the variable called `userResults`.

 Lastly, add a `.catch(console.log)` to the end of `.then` for error reporting.